Casta: Casta paintings of the 18th century

-In contrast, mixtures with Black people, both by Indians and Spaniards, led to a bewildering number of combinations, with "fanciful terms" to describe them.
+In contrast, mixtures with black people, both by Indians and Spaniards, led to a bewildering number of combinations, with "fanciful terms" to describe them.
 Instead of leading to a new racial type or equilibrium, they led to apparent disorder.
 Terms such as the above-mentioned tente en el aire ("floating in midair") and no te entiendo ("I don't understand you")—and others based on terms used for animals: coyote and lobo (wolf).

 Castas defined themselves in different ways, and how they were recorded in official records was a process of negotiation between the casta and the person creating the document, whether it was a birth certificate, a marriage certificate or a court deposition.
 In real life, many casta individuals were assigned different racial categories in different documents, revealing the malleable nature of racial identity in colonial, Spanish American society.

 Some paintings depicted the supposed "innate" character and quality of people because of their birth and ethnic origin.
 For example, according to one painting by José Joaquín Magón, a mestizo (mixed Indian + Spanish) was considered generally humble, tranquil, and straightforward.
 Another painting claims "from Lobo and Indian woman is born the Cambujo, one usually slow, lazy, and cumbersome."
 Ultimately, the casta paintings are reminders of the colonial biases in modern human history that linked a caste/ethnic society based on descent, skin color, social status, and one's birth.

 Often, casta paintings depicted commodity items from Latin America like pulque, the fermented alcohol drink of the lower classes.
 Painters depicted interpretations of pulque that were attributed to specific castas.

-The Indias in casta paintings depict them as partners to Spaniards, Black people, and castas, and thus part of Hispanic society.
-But in a number of casta paintings, they are also shown apart from "civilized society," such as Miguel Cabrera's Indios Gentiles, or indios bárbaros or Chichimecas barely clothed indigenous in a wild, setting.
+The Indias in casta paintings depict them as partners to Spaniards, black people, and castas, and thus part of Hispanic society.
+But in a number of casta paintings, they are also shown apart from "civilized society", such as Miguel Cabrera's Indios Gentiles, or indios bárbaros or Chichimecas, barely clothed Indians in a wild setting.
 In the single-canvas casta painting by José María Barreda, there are a canonical 16 casta groupings and then in a separate cell below are "Mecos".
 Although the so-called "barbarian Indians" (indios bárbaros) were fierce warriors on horseback, indios in casta paintings are not shown as bellicose, but as weak, a trope that developed in the colonial era.

-A casta painting by Luis de Mena that is often reproduced as an example of the genre shows an unusual couple with a pale, well-dressed Spanish woman paired with a nearly naked indio, producing a Mestizo offspring.
+A casta painting by Luis de Mena that is often reproduced as an example of the genre shows an unusual couple with a pale, well-dressed Spanish woman paired with a nearly naked Indio, producing a Mestizo offspring.
 "The aberrant combination not only mocks social protocol but also seems to underscore the very artificiality of a casta system that pretends to circumscribe social fluidity and economic mobility."
 The image "would have seemed frankly bizarre and offensive by eighteenth-century Creole elites, if taken literally", but if the pair were considered allegorical figures, the Spanish woman represents "Europe" and the indio "America."
 The image "functions as an allegory for the 'civilizing' and Christianizing process."